back-me-up-scotty/ClawCut/README.md

 - forwards the incoming request upstream
 - overrides the model to the currently selected profile
 - may trim the prompt
+- may sanitize unsafe binary tool results or critical direct-read outputs
 - may clean or reconstruct tool calls
 - may retry locally with stricter tool settings
 - may normalize path-style arguments